Relief - Corporate Headquarters

 Sibling · Aspiration & Comparison

-Inspire and Relief are perfect opposites that feed each other.
+Perfect opposites that feed each other.
 Inspire drives ambition; Relief provides the crash.
-Users oscillate between Inspire's self-improvement programs and Relief's streaming binges, never noticing that both extremes are managed by the same family.
+Users oscillate between Inspire's self-improvement programs and Relief's streaming binges.
 The treadmill has two speeds: desperate effort and total collapse.

 Corporate Rivals